bnomei/kirby3-boost/README.md

 ## How does this plugin work?

 - It caches all content files and keeps the cache up to date when you add or modify content.
 This cache will be used when constructing page objects making everything that involves page objects faster (even the Panel).
+- It provides a benchmark to help you decide which cachedriver to use.
 - It can add an unique ID for page objects that can be used create relations that do not break even if the slug or directory of a page object changes.
 - It provides a very fast lookup for page objects via id, diruri or the unique id.
 - It provides you with a tiny-url for page objects that have an unique id.